GetachewGessesse/ticketMachine_project/README.md

 area they choose, it will assign them a relevant turn number.

 I used python 3 and pycharm to write the code.
-This project has three main parts named: pizza_apps, pizza_main and pizza_utiles.
+This project has three main parts named: ticket_machine_apps, ticket_machine_main and ticket_machine_utiles.
-On pizza_apps file there is the main code of the project, on pizza_main file, there is call for every function and on pizza_utiles, there is help function called random inorder to help the customer to play luck game and get discount.
+On ticket_machine_apps file there is the main code of the project, on ticket_machine_main file, there is call for every function and on ticket_machine_utiles, there is help function called random inorder to help the customer to play luck game and get discount.

-At the end of the program, the program calculates the total price of the pizza orders with the discount value and gives result for the customers.
+At the end of the program, Customers will take different numbers for different areas (perfumes, medicine, cosmetics) in different orders, so the system must keep track of how many numbers it has given for each of those areas and produce the next number for each as they request it.

 *****************************************************************